rafael-longo/calcularte-content-creator/memory-bank/progress.md

 ## 3. Current Status

-The project has successfully completed its initial implementation and has now defined a clear roadmap for the next phase of enhancements.
-All planning documents for this roadmap have been created.
+The project has successfully completed the first enhancement from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist".
+The system is now capable of proactive content planning.

 ## 4. Known Issues